-Actual termination of the system might be effected by a provision in the bill which would completely discontinue the issuance of certificates of title of all kinds as of the selected effective date.
+Actual termination of the system might be effected by a provision in the bill which would discontinue completely the issuance of certificates of title of all kinds as of the selected effective date.
+Care should be taken not to impair or diminish rights of all parties of interest in the properties involved as such rights existed at the time of withdrawal.

-B. TRANSFER TO REVISED LAND TITLE SISTEM.
+B. TRANSFER TO REVISED LAND TITLE SYSTEM.

 Consideration has been given to correcting the defects in the existing Land Title Law by amendment of that law itself.
 It might be possible to do this, but there appear to be too many practical difficulties.
 If, for instance, the law were to be amended so that the Assurance Fund would protect only against errors arising subsequent to the issuance of the original certificate of title, it might well be claimed that certain present holders of certificates had been deprived of protection against errors in the original certificate.
-A change in the schedule of fees or in the amount required to be paid into the Assurance Fund might be handled by amendment, but there would result the problem of what to do with present certificate helders.
+A change in the schedule of fees or in the amount required to be paid into the Assurance Fund might be handled by amendment, but there would result the problem of what to do with present certificate holders.

-These and other similar complications lead to the conclusion that it would be better to provide for termination of the present Land Title System in the manner suggested in "A" of this chapter, above, and for transfer to the Recordation System or to a new Land Title System at the option of the bolders of existing certificates.
+These and other similar complications lead to the conclusion that it would be better to provide for termination of the present Land Title System in the manner suggested in "A" of this chapter, above, and for transfer to the Recordation System or to a new Land Title System at the option of the holders of existing certificates.
 All new registrations would come directly under the new system.